RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Both formats produce a JSON file that contains metadata about the DataWindow.
 The JSON file is critical when loading DataWindow.
 Please note that loading DataWindows is much faster than going through the entire creation process.

-The format is determined by the DataWindow parameter `out_type`, and the save directory is determined by `out_dir`.
+The format is determined by the DataWindow parameter `out_type`, and the save directory is determined by `output_dir`.
 ```python
 # save the DataWindow based on its parameters
 path_to_file = datawindow.save()